Alan Finlayson

 Alan Finlayson is a British political theorist and political scientist.
 He is Professor of Political and Social Theory at The University of East Anglia in the United Kingdom, having previously taught in the Department of Political and Cultural Studies at Swansea University, and the Department of Politics and International Relations at Queen's University Belfast.
 He is a leading advocate of rhetorical political analysis and of its importance for the study of British politics.

-Rhetorical Political Analysis
+Rhetorical political analysis

-Finlayson is a noted advocate of the development of Rhetorical Political Analysis within British Political Studies.
+Finlayson is a noted advocate of the development of Rhetorical political analysis within British political studies.
 He promotes the close study of political speech and argument on the grounds that this is a way of understanding the history and development of political ideologies.
 He is responsible for the website British Political Speech which archives political speeches and promotes the study of political oratory in the UK.
 In 2015 his essay "Proving, Pleasing and Persuading?
 Rhetoric in Contemporary British Politics" was awarded the Bernard Crick Prize for the best article in the journal Political Quarterly.
+In 2023 his article "YouTube and Political Ideologies: Technology, Populism and Rhetorical Form" was awarded the Harrison Prize from the Political Studies Association for the best article in the journal Political Studies.